Modeling and Performance Analysis for Movable Antenna Enabled Wireless Communications: Introduction

-Given the above advantages of MA, we aim to investigate in this paper the channel modeling and performance analysis for MA-enabled communication systems.
+Given the above technical advantages and potential applications of MA, we aim to investigate in this paper the channel modeling and performance analysis for MA-enabled communication systems.
 To characterize the general multi-path channel in a given region or field where the MAs are deployed, a field-response model is developed by leveraging the amplitude, phase, and angle of arrival/angle of departure (AoA/AoD) information on each of the multiple channel paths under the far-field condition.
-We show that the proposed field-response based channel model is consistent with the conventional channel models with FPAs, and present the conditions under which the field-response based channel model becomes the well-known line-of-sight (LoS) channel, geometric channel, Rayleigh and Rician fading channel models.
 Based on the proposed channel model, we then analyze the maximum channel gain achieved by a single receive MA as compared to its FPA counterpart in both deterministic and stochastic channels.
-First, in the deterministic channel case, we show the periodic behavior of the multi-path channel gain in a given spatial field, which can be exploited for analyzing the maximum channel gain of the MA.
-Next, in the case of stochastic channels, the expected value of an upper bound on the maximum channel gain of the MA in an infinitely large receive region is derived for different numbers of channel paths.
-The approximate cumulative distribution function (CDF) for the maximum channel gain is also obtained in closed form, which is useful to evaluate the outage probability of the MA system.
+In the deterministic channel case, we show the periodic behavior of the multi-path channel gain in a given spatial field.
+In the case of stochastic channels, the expected value of an upper bound on the maximum channel gain of the MA in an infinitely large receive region is derived for different numbers of channel paths.
+The approximate cumulative distribution function (CDF) for the maximum channel gain is also obtained in closed form.
 Moreover, our results reveal that higher performance gains by the MA over the FPA can be acquired when the number of channel paths increases due to more pronounced small-scale fading effects in the spatial domain.
-Extensive simulations are carried out to verify our analytical results and compare the performance of the proposed MA-enabled communication system with conventional FPA systems.
+Extensive simulations are carried out to verify our analytical results and compare the performance of the proposed MA-enabled communication system with conventional FPA systems based on both the analytical channel model and the practical channel model suggested by the Third Generation Partnership Project (3GPP).
 The results demonstrate that the MA system can reap considerable performance gains over the FPA systems with/without AS, and even achieve comparable performance to the single-input multiple-output (SIMO) beamforming system.